 We provide: (i) explicit formulas for Lusztig's transition maps related to the canonical basis of the quantum group of type A; (ii) formulas for the factorizations of a square matrix into elementary Jacobi matrices; (iii) a family of new total positivity criteria.

-in quantum groups and Feigin's conjecture, to appear in J. Algebra.
+elements in quantum groups and Feigin's conjecture, to appear

 In this paper analogue of the Gelfand-Kirillov conjecture for any simple quantum group Gq is proved (here Gq is the q-deformed coordinate ring of a simple algebraic group G).
 Namely, the field of fractions of Gq is isomorphic to the field of fractions of a certain skew-polynomial ring.
 The proof is based on a construction of some group-like elements in Gq (which are q-analogs of elements in G).

 quantum group of type A_r and piecewise-linear combinatorics

 Math.
 J. 82 (1996), no. 3, 473–502.